jakemcannon/jakemcannon/_posts/2019-02-19-YouTube-Search.markdown

 Lastly the only other major hurdle in this project was glueing all the pieces together.
 Early into the project I had managed to get this project working but only for one instance.
 I was struggling to get it working for multiple inputs.
 As I have mentioned I hadn't yet taken any programming classes but after taking Java 1 at my school I was quickly able to wire all the pieces together using Object-Oriented programming and complete this project.

-# Random thoughts , notes,
+# Random thoughts , details, etc.

 - <code>.srt</code> files are a lot cleaner that `.vtt` files if you need to read them with human eyes, however, YouYube-dl wont allow you to downlaod an srt file while skipping the download for the video.
 You can however do this with `.vtt` files.